dequelabs/axe-core-maven-html/README.md

 The `AxeBuilder` type is the main interface.
 Pass it a Selenium `WebDriver` instance, configure it, and run the `analyze` method to get results.

-- `options` wires a JSON string to aXe, allowing rules to be toggled on or off.
+- `options` wires a JSON string to axe, allowing rules to be toggled on or off.
     See the `testAccessibilityWithOptions` unit test for a sample single-rule execution, and the [axe-core API documentation](https://github.com/dequelabs/axe-core/blob/master/doc/API.md#b-options-parameter)
     for full documentation on the options object.
-The runOnly option with tags may be of particular interest, allowing aXe to execute all rules with the specified tag(s).
+The runOnly option with tags may be of particular interest, allowing axe to execute all rules with the specified tag(s).
 - `include` adds to the list of included selectors.
-If you do not call `include` at all, aXe will run against the entire document.
+If you do not call `include` at all, axe will run against the entire document.
 - `exclude` adds to the list of excluded selectors.
 Exclusions allow you to focus scope exactly where you need it, ignoring child elements you don't want to test.
 - `withOptions` takes an options object to be passed to the `axe.run` call.
 - `withTags` limits rules run to those that match specified tags.
 - `withOnlyRules` limites rules run to those specified.
 - `disabledRules` disables rules.
-- `analyze` executes aXe with any configuration you have previously defined.
+- `analyze` executes axe with any configuration you have previously defined.
 If you want to test one or more `WebElement`s, you may pass them into `analyze` instead of using `include` and `exclude`.

 ## Contributing